loicleguen/holbertonschool-hbnb/part4/README.md

 ## Snippets

 Here is a snippet that sets an expiration for the token and the cookie.
-Upon expiration, they are automatically deleted, and an auto-logout is triggered.
 ```
 function setCookie(name, value, hours = 1) {
     const expires = new Date();